 Bujagali Hydropower Project, Uganda

 The Bujagali Project is a private power generation project.
-The 250 MW run-of-the-river hydro-electric power plant is currently under construction on the Victoria–Nile on Dumbbell Island, Jinja, Uganda.
-The project achieved its financial closing in December 2007, and is expected to be commissioned in 2011.
+The 250 MW run-of-the-river hydroelectric power plant, comprised of five 50 MW turbines, was completed in June 2012.
+The project is located on the Victoria–Nile on Dumbbell Island, Jinja, Uganda, and it achieved its financial closing in December 2007.
 Bujagali is the first independent power project (IPP) in Uganda, and the largest mobilization of private financing for a power project in Africa.
 It was named “Africa Power Deal of the Year 2007” by Project Finance magazine.
 Bujagali is a good example of how various international financial institutions can work together with private sector project sponsors to address their financing and risk mitigation concerns, and meet the client country’s economic objectives.

 Rationale for PPP